-Instructional designers study the ways people learn and teach, and use technology and multimedia tools to design learning environments and activities.
+Instructional designers study the ways people learn and teach, and use technology and multimedia tools to design effective and efficient learning environments and activities.

 Instructional design (also known as Instructional Systems Design) is often based on 5 phases of development known as the ADDIE model: analyze, design, develop, implement and evaluate.
 Other models may be used, depending on the instructional environment.

-Duties may vary depending on whether instructional designers work for a school or in private industry.
+Duties may vary depending on whether instructional designers work for an educational or other type of organization.
 But in general, instructional designers:

-- work with subject matter experts or content experts to identify learning goals
+- Work with subject matter experts (SMEs) or content experts to identify learning goals, content and assessments

-- develop objectives and ensure that content, learning activities and assessments match those objectives
+- Develop instructional objectives and ensure that content, learning activities and assessments match those objectives

-- identify the type and level of learning and devise appropriate instructional strategies to elicit learning
+- Identify the type and level of learning and select appropriate instructional strategies to elicit and support learning

-- adapt instructional materials created for one format to another format (for example, adapt materials developed for face-to-face learning for e-learning).
+- Adapt instructional materials created for one format to another format (for example, adapt materials developed for face-to-face learning to online learning)